History of ESPN: Professional sports arrive

 ESPN (along with the USA Network) was among the earliest cable-based broadcast partners for the National Basketball Association (NBA).
-Lasting from 1982 to 1984, the network's relationship with the association marked its initial foray into American professional sports.
+Lasting from 1982 to 1984, ESPN's relationship with the NBA marked its initial foray into American professional sports.
 After an 18-year hiatus, ESPN (by then, under the auspices of the ABC network) secured a $2.4 billion, six-year broadcast contract with the NBA, thereby revitalizing its historic compact with U.S. professional basketball.

+ESPN was also a long time home for motorsports broadcasts as part of their Auto Racing (later ESPN SpeedWorld) block of programming with Larry Nuber and Bob Jenkins in the booth from 1979 to 2006 along with Bob Varsha, Ned Jarrett, Jon Beekhuis, Jackie Stewart, Mike Joy, Dr. Jerry Punch, Eli Gold, Marty Reid, Paul Page, and Ken Squier.
+ESPN still broadcasts auto racing to this day but without the SpeedWorld branding.

 In 1983, the United States Football League (USFL) made its debut on ESPN and ABC.
 The league – which lasted for three seasons – enjoyed ephemeral success, some portion of which was a byproduct of the exposure afforded through ESPN coverage.

 In 1984, ABC reached a deal with Getty Oil to acquire ESPN.
 ABC retained an 80% share, and sold a 20% interest to Nabisco.
 The Nabisco shares were later sold to the Hearst Corporation, which still holds a 20% ownership stake in the channel today.
 In May 1985, ABC was purchased by Capital Cities Communications in a $3.5 billion deal that was finalized in February 1986.
-In February 1996, The Walt Disney Company purchased Capital Cities/ABC for $19 billion, and assumed the latter company's 80% stake in ESPN at that time.
+In February 1996, The Walt Disney Company purchased Capital Cities/ABC for $19 billion, and assumed ABC's 80% stake in ESPN at that time.
 According to an analysis published by Barron's Magazine in February 2008, ESPN "is probably worth more than 40% of Disney's entire value... based on prevailing cash-flow multiples in the industry."
 Despite it technically being a joint venture, for all intents and purposes, ESPN operates as a division of Disney as a result of the company's controlling interest (as it was with ABC and Capital Cities before it).

 On July 15, 1985, ESPN started airing the "ESPN Sports Update" (later known as the "28/58 Update"), a condensed rundown of scores and news that aired at 28 and 58 minutes past the hour at times when SportsCenter was not airing.
-Later, when the viewers were used to it, the updates would often start with a sponsor where it used to say "28/58 Update" and the vertical display of "Update".
+Later, when the viewers were used to it, the updates would often start with a sponsor where it used to say "28/58 Update" and the vertical display of "Update."
 The airtimes of these updates were modified to 18 and 58 minutes past the hour on May 30, 2005.